In three of its galleries in Al Mureijah Square, Sharjah Art Foundation presents a major survey exhibition of Zineb Sedira’s work,

-Curated by Hoor Al Qasimi, Sharjah Art Foundation presents a major survey exhibition of Zineb Sedira’s work, spanning three galleries in SAF’s Al Mureijah Square.
+curated by Hoor Al Qasimi.
 For over 17 years, Sedira has explored notions of family, tradition, oral history, migration and the intergenerational transmission of knowledge, often through a personal lens.
 Although these concerns have recently become the focus of wider public attention, the artist has long underscored the enduring existence of these issues in her work.

-The exhibition will also include three new commissions: the installation Sunken Stories, focusing on the wooden dhows that have long facilitated trade to and from the Arabian Gulf, and the installation Air A airs, based on the artist’s retracing of the historic British Imperial Airways (BIA) route that connected London to Karachi via the Sharjah’s airport.
-Her third commission, Laughter in Hell, examines the dark humour that emerged during Algeria’s ‘black decade’ (1991–2001) of internal war and considers how joke telling becomes a way for trauma to be emotionally assimilated by a society.
+The exhibition will also include three new commissions.
+The installation Sunken Stories focuses on the wooden dhows that have long facilitated trade to and from the Arabian Gulf, and the installation Air Affairs retraces the artist’s journey along the historic British Imperial Airways (BIA) route that connected London to Karachi via the Sharjah airport.
+Her third commission, Laughter in Hell, examines the dark humour that emerged during Algeria’s ‘black decade' of internal war (1991–2001) and considers how joke telling becomes a way for trauma to be emotionally assimilated by a society.